 Love eating watermelon year-round?
 That’s great, except that it probably isn’t grown anywhere near where you live during winter.
 Purchasing foods that are in season and grown locally drastically cuts down on the carbon emissions produced by the vehicles used to ship them in all year round.
 It also helps our local producers to earn a living, which is a nice thing to do too.

 While you’re at it, you might as well ditch the mass-produced prepackaged foods – even the ones that look healthy.
 If they’ve been produced for mass consumption, are packaged in plastic, and have a shelf-life of months or years, then they’ve been produced on the production line of a factory, with black smoke billowing from its chimneys.

 Light filtering shades, like venetians and verticals, are great for keeping the sun off your TV screen, but they’re fairly useless for insulating a room.
 Windows account for 25 percent of cooling or heat loss from a room, unless you do something about it.
 If you can’t go to the expense of having new energy-efficient windows installed in your home, change your window coverings instead.

 Cellular shades (also known as honeycomb shades) are the most energy efficient blinds currently available.
 They’re constructed out of a material that holds trapped air and acts as a barrier to the window surface, which helps to conserve the warm or cool air inside a room.
 When used in conjunction with good quality curtains, the loss of cool or warm air from a room is almost negligible, so you won’t need to run your heater as high or for as long.

-Of course, if you really want to save money on your energy consumption, then best way to do that is to join the Bulk Energy Movement.
-By simply filling out the form on our website, you could be one more of the many thousands of Aussies we’ve helped to reduce their energy bills.
-So join the movement and be part of a revolution to keep energy prices in Australia down.
+Of course, if you really want to save money on your energy consumption, then best way to do that is to contact Bulk Energy.
+Join the thousands of Aussies we’ve helped to reduce their energy bills today.